 Our first stop in Oz was at the Fountain of Youth, where we were mentally transformed from adults into children again.
 The park's designer, Jack Pentes, actually crawled around on the ground, through the grounds so he could see things from a child's perspective.

-An Oz team member got our attention, and introduced us to the park, told us what we could expect, and provided some history of the Land of Oz.
+During the our Journey with Dorothy visit, An Oz team member introduced us to the park, told us what we could expect, and provided some history of the Land of Oz.

 The Gazebo was built on a cliffside and intended to provide visitors with outstanding mountain views.
-They accomplished their goals well, and the views are outstanding.
+They accomplished their goal well, and the views are outstanding.

-One of the things we really enjoyed was the number of little girls dressed up as Dorothy.
-While Dorothy was singing, the actress she invited the children to join her.
+One of the things we really enjoyed during both events was the number of little girls dressed up as Dorothy.
+During the Journey with Dorothy event, while Dorothy was singing, the actress she invited the children to join her.

-As we walked into the house, and down into the storm shelter, Dorothy ran around looking nervous, and calling out for Aunty Em and Uncle Henry.
+As the sounds of the storm moving in, we walked into the house, and down into the storm shelter, Dorothy ran around looking nervous, and calling out for Aunty Em and Uncle Henry.
 She continued to hurry us along, as she saw the storm coming.
 She did a great job playing in character.

 Then suddenly, you appear back in the house again, but this time, it's at a 45 degree angle, and the interior of the home is torn to pieces.